idaholab/cape2stix/ama_deploy/README.md

     ```

 ## Using CAPE
+The result of run.py will be an image containing CAPE and the virtual machines.
+The two usage options are Virtual Machine Manager or Manual Install

 ### Virtual Machine Manager

 - spawned virtual machines can be accessed through Virtual Machine Manager by connecting with ssh